l3dlp-sandbox/kikofernandez.github.io/_pages/about.md

 equality.
 We also successfully got a 30 000 SEK scholarship from ID24 to promote gender equality.

-- **Conference Volunteer Work.** I am served as publicity chair for the [DisCoTec conferences in 2019](http://www.discotec.org/2019/#organising-committee), [Student Volunteering co-chair at
+- **Conference Volunteer Work.** I served as publicity chair for the [DisCoTec conferences in 2019](http://www.discotec.org/2019/#organising-committee), [Student Volunteering co-chair at